 Euro banknotes are produced using sophisticated printing technology.
-They also have a number of prominent security features, which make them easy to distinguish from counterfeits without using special equipment and which act as a deterrent to counterfeiters.
+They also have a number of prominent security features, which make them easy to distinguish from counterfeits (without using special equipment) and which deter counterfeiters.

 Counterfeit Analysis Centre

-The ECB closely monitors advances in printing and reproduction technologies, as well as the number of counterfeits seized.
-The counterfeits are analysed by the central banks of the euro area and the ECB’s Counterfeit Analysis Centre, which coordinates technical and statistical information on counterfeits.
-The information stored in the centre’s database is shared with national police forces and other bodies involved in combating counterfeiting.
+The ECB closely monitors advances in printing and reproduction technologies, and records the number of counterfeits seized.
+They are analysed by the central banks of the euro area and by the ECB’s Counterfeit Analysis Centre, which collects and processes technical and statistical information on counterfeits.
+It shares this information with national police forces and other bodies involved in combating counterfeiting.
 The ECB also works closely with Europol (the European Police Office), which has been designated as the central office for coordinating the protection of the euro, as well as with Interpol (the International Criminal Police Organization) and the European Commission.

 Preventing illegal use of digital banknote images